mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 After that, start up with a brand new Android project with no Activity.
 If you're new to Android you can follow a official Google tutorial [here](https://developer.android.com/studio/projects/create-project.html) to learn more about stuff we will discuss here.

-The next step is pretty obvious, go to [Moviper Github page](https://github.com/mkoslacz/Moviper) and find the latest Moviper version and import its Rx-dependency adding following line to app module gradle dependencies and sync the project.
+The next step is pretty obvious, go to [Moviper Github page](https://github.com/mkoslacz/Moviper) and find the latest Moviper version and import its Rx-dependency adding the following line to app module gradle dependencies and sync the project.

 ```groovy
 dependencies {